Man accused of ramming U-Haul into barriers near White House praised Hitler after his arrest, court filings say

-(CNN) — The man accused of crashing a U-Haul truck into a security barrier near the White House Monday night praised Adolf Hitler to investigators after his arrest and said that he aimed to “kill the President,” according to court documents.
+(CNN) — The man accused of crashing a U-Haul truck into a security barrier near the White House Monday night praised Adolf Hitler to investigators after his arrest and said that he aimed to “kill the President” if necessary to overthrow the government and install himself in power, according to court documents.

 Sai Varshith Kandula, 19, of Chesterfield, Missouri, is in custody and has been charged in federal court with one count of depredation of property of the United States in excess of $1,000.
 US Park Police originally arrested Kandula on several charges, including threatening to kill or harm a president, vice president or family member.
 It’s possible that prosecutors add additional charges as the case progresses.